tbrowder/FontFactory-Type1/README.md

 say "size: {$c10.size}"; # OUTOUT: «size: 10␤»
 ```

+In addition to those attributes, all the attributes from `Font::AFM` are also available, For example:

 DESCRIPTION
 ===========

-**FontFactory** provides easy access to the Adobe standard Type 1 fonts used in PDF document creation using mdules such as:
+**FontFactory** provides easy access to the Adobe standard Type 1 fonts (and their metrics) as used in PDF document creation using modules such as:

   * PDF::Lite